Progression as a Newcomer: The 4 Steps to Success

 CPT-NSCA, USA Weightlifting, RKC

 An area where we as a fitness industry collectively botch is the progression and recommendation for how beginners should hop into programmed group training.
 Some of it is pitiful and enraging, some of it just minor oversight.
-Speaking as someone who has oversight over the training of nearly 600 members at two locations at Performance360, I understand these challenges probably better than anyone who might read this.
+Speaking as someone who has oversight over the training of nearly 1000 members at three San Diego locations at Performance360, I understand these challenges probably better than anyone who might read this.
 It can be very difficult to have a set workout on the board, offer goal and format deviations from that foundation of movements and still ensure everyone is doing what is best for them for their level of progression.

 Most of the time we get it right at P360, some of the time we don’t and while on the floor coaching and adjustments will always help, the better tool is self-education.

 One area in which we are constantly working as coaches is to scan the room for immobile beginners who are truly that; beginners.
 Going cold into a challenging S&C program can be daunting & scary at first, you just want to make sure you follow some basic guidelines as you get started to ensure you start healthy, stay healthy and get strong and lean in the process.

 Most importantly, you want to make sure you are patient and do not jump the process.

 Here are our recommended progressions as you begin a new S&C program.

 Step 1: Proper Movement Pattern

 Timeline: 30 – 90 Days